NC-State-Libararies-Workshops/beginning_r/_units/visualization_2.md

-For our grand finale we'll be exploring the **ggplot2** package to create some visualizations.
+Next we'll be exploring the **ggplot2** package to create some visualizations.
 While **ggplot2** is very popular, its best to think of it as the core to a cluster of extensions.
 In fact, **ggplot2** refers to itself as belonging to the **tidyverse** ecosystem.
 You don't need to know too much about that except that at its core, **tidyverse** is